hermonochy/QuizMaster/README.md

 3. Install tkinter: ```sudo apt-get install python3-tk```
 4. Install packages in `requirements.txt`: ```pip3 install -r requirements.txt```

-*Steps 1 and 2 are optional, but recommended if you wish to avoid a headache.*
+*Steps 1 and 2 are optional, but recommended if you wish to avoid a headache with Python module conflicts.*

 ### Running QuizMaster